isyuricunha/website/content/en/pages/hardware.md

 ---
 title: Hardware
-description: 'committing changes to my life database every day'
+description: 'the machines behind the lab'
 author: Yuri Cunha
 ---

-This page is a simple inventory of the hardware I use right now.
+this is a complete inventory of the hardware that powers my homelab, development work, and daily computing.

-Nothing here is marketing.
-It is just a list of the machines that keep my life and my lab running.
+no marketing, no affiliate links - just the actual machines i use and why they exist in my setup.

-I split things into:
+the hardware is organized into:

-- personal notebook
+- **personal notebook** - my daily driver
-- home lab main server
+- **home lab main server** - the powerhouse for databases and services
-- home lab ARM64 node
+- **home lab arm64 node** - raspberry pi for arm testing
-- cloud dev and prod machines
+- **cloud x86-64 machines** - dev and prod in the cloud
-- a short note on why this mix exists
+- **cloud arm64 machines** - arm-based cloud workloads

 ---